 When looking for suitable betta tank mates, you need a period of settling time to see if they are compatible because even the most peaceful fish can become a target for an angry betta fish, or can be fin nippers themselves.

 For goldfish, compatible tank mates are easier to find as they will get along with most other peaceful fish.
 It is much harder to find compatible tank mates for betta fish because even peaceful fish that enjoy similar conditions can become a target for bullying.

-It is unlikely that a betta fish will kill a goldfish based on the size difference, however, most fish that fight with betta fish don’t die from the fight itself but instead die from infections occurring at the injury sites.
+It is unlikely that a betta fish will kill a goldfish based on the size difference, although most fish that fight with betta fish don’t die from the fight itself; they die from infections occurring at injury sites.